HPV and cancer

 HPV, cervical cancer and screening

 About 3,100 cases of cervical cancer are diagnosed in the UK each year.
 Nearly all are related to HPV.
+But it’s important to remember that most women with HPV don’t develop cervical cancer.

 Taking up your cervical screening invitations is a great way of reducing the risk of cervical cancer.
 Screening aims to pick up early cell changes that are caused by HPV, and remove these cells before they have a chance to become cancerous.